 Important: Anti-virus programs do not block ransomware.
 They simply quarantine viruses and malicious software in attachments to protect you from opening them.
 As mentioned, anti-virus software does not stop phishing emails either.

 The only reliable and secure way to prevent someone from locking your computer files is to install anti-malware software that also provides ransomware protection.
-MalwareBytes is a software program that blocks a variety of cyber attacks, as well as any ransomware attacks that come to you via an email attachment or when visiting an infected website.
+It keeps malware away from your computer and blocks a variety of cyber attacks, as well as any ransomware attacks that come to you via an email attachment or when visiting an infected website.

 When ransomware where infects a single computer within an organization it quickly spreads throughout the entire network to lock all files on the network.